ignite/cli/docs/guide/ibc.md

 Next, create the CRUD actions for the blog module types.

-Use the `ignite list` command to scaffold the boilerplate code for the create, read, update, and delete (CRUD) actions.
+Use the `ignite scaffold list` command to scaffold the boilerplate code for the create, read, update, and delete (CRUD) actions.

-These `ignite list` commands create CRUD code for the following transactions:
+These `ignite scaffold list` commands create CRUD code for the following transactions:

 - Creating blog posts